micazev/design-to-code/README.md

 # MasterTattoo Landing Page

-Experience the landing page live on Netlify: [https://mastertattoo-landpage.netlify.app](https://mastertattoo-landpage.netlify.app).

-**Inspired by**: The original design on Dribbble can be found [here](https://dribbble.com/shots/12137524-Tattoo-Artist-website-landing-page-design-interaction).
+The original design on Dribbble can be found [here](https://dribbble.com/shots/12137524-Tattoo-Artist-website-landing-page-design-interaction).

 This project was initialized using [Create React App](https://github.com/facebook/create-react-app).